 - Peter Lagergren

-Full of epic back tattoos with sweeping lines and bold colour, Peter Lagergren owns Malmö Classic Tattooing in Malmö, Sweden.
+Full of epic back tattoos with sweeping lines and bold color, Peter Lagergren owns Malmö Classic Tattooing in Malmö, Sweden.

 His work is a unique pastiche of culture and time, borrowing classic imagery from Western and Eastern traditions into his surreal animal tattoo designs.